 - Guile Hero: Nice Guy that he is, Danny becomes a heroic version of this during the final act.
 After picking himself back up, he first secretly sends invitations to the animals while keeping quiet about his plan to get them to stardom.
 Then when Max appears to kill him, he lures Max into a trap by making Max come to him via Darla's balloon close enough to a spire so he can pop it and send Max rocketing into the sky.
 Then when he calls the audience's attention, he pretends to honor Darla Dimple before tricking her into saying that she's arranged a live show with the animals.
 Then when the show starts, Danny, knowing of Darla's tendency to cheat as well as knowing that she's nothing without Max, coaches the animals to go along with whatever cheating Darla comes up with to ruin the show, thus making all of her attempts actually impress the audience.
-This results in the most spectacular audition in film history and Darla outing herself as the one who flooded Mammoth Studios and getting herself fired, leading to the film's satisfying ending.
+This results in the most spectacular audition in film history and Darla outing herself as the one who flooded Mammoth Studios and getting herself demoted to janitor, leading to the film's satisfying ending.

 - Held Gaze: Near the end of the Animal Jam sequence.
 Danny and Sawyer look deeply into each other's eyes, having an Almost Kiss, but Sawyer, discouraged that no matter how hard they try, no one in the movie industry with hire them, breaks the moment.

 - Heroic BSoD: Danny goes though one after he unintentionally gets all of the animal actors kicked out of the studio.
 Hell, he doesn't even speak until his epiphany.